decimad/netser/README.md

 	template< typename T, size_t Alignment, size_t Defect, typename AccessRange >
 	struct aligned_ptr {...};

 The pair {Alignment, Defect} together defines the alignment residue class the pointer value lives in.
 If the pointer f.e. is 4-byte aligned, this pair would be {4,0}.
-If on the other hand you know the pointer lives in a 4-byte aligned buffer but is at an offset that only has 2-byte alignment, you would state {4,2} instead, so the library knows that the offsets {+-2, +-6, ...} would be 4-byte aligned. _Note that this pair only describes guarantees on the supplied pointer_, it does not incure any runtime alignment operations.
+If on the other hand you know the pointer lives in a 4-byte aligned buffer but is at an offset that only has 2-byte alignment, you would state {4,2} instead, so the library knows that the offsets {+-2, +-6, ...} would be 4-byte aligned. _Note that this pair only describes guarantees on the supplied pointer_, it does not incur any runtime alignment operations.

 The template parameter AccessRange can be used to tell the library more information of valid access offsets in the buffer pointed to by this pointer.
 The type AccessRange must contain a static constexpr member function